Master in Architecture and Urban Planning in Mediterranean Environment

 Theoretical and multidisciplinary supports are ensured by a series of modules in which diverse factors participate in this creative process.
 This master's degree is worth 120 ECTS credits (870 hours) and takes 2 years of studying, Monday through Friday.
 During this time, it is strongly recommended a full-time dedication in order to develop and complete practical work.
 Participants will develop their design skills through an intensive series of workshops and complete their theoretical knowledge in speciality seminars.
 At the end of the master, the students must present a degree's final work (Master's Thesis).

 The program is eminently practical and structured in Workshops and Specialities, plus a final Master's Thesis.
 All workshops and specialities are mandatory in order to receive the Diploma.

-Architects from all nations willing to increase their knowledge and research field in architectural design and urban planning in mediterranean environment, and are able to demonstrate good skills developing projects in the time given, are invited to enroll our selection process.
+Architects from all nations willing to increase their knowledge and research field in architectural design and urban planning in a Mediterranean environment, and are able to demonstrate good skills developing projects in the time given, are invited to enrol our selection process.
 The minimum number of applicants is 15 (enrolment quota).

 The master program addresses candidates holding at least Bachelor's Degree (first cycle, 6th EQF level, minimum 180 ECTS credits or equivalent) in architecture and urban planning.

 Prospective students should have sufficient knowledge of English (knowledge level B1 of the Common European Framework CEF).

 Admission is subject to an assessment of candidates’ achievements and educational background.

 - For EU/EEA Students regular fees are equal to €4000 per year.